Suns vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Additional Suns Insights & Trends

-- Phoenix has a 5-5 record against the spread while going 7-3 overall in its last 10 games.
+- Phoenix has gone 6-4 over its past 10 contests, with a 4-6 record against the spread in that span.

-- The Suns have gone over the total in seven of their last 10 games.
+- In their past 10 games, the Suns have hit the over seven times.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.